Elisephan/instagram_project/README.md

 ## Run

-Use Terminal to open the server and the brouser to run this application
+Use Terminal to open the server and the browser to run this application

 ### Behavior Driven Development (BDD)